redhat-ai-services/ai-accelerator-examples/CONTRIBUTING.md

 Before contributing, ensure you have:
 - Access to an OpenShift cluster with OpenShift AI installed
 - Required tools: `oc`, `git`, `helm`
-- Familiarity with Kubernetes, Kustomize, Hel, and GitOps concepts
+- Familiarity with Kubernetes, Kustomize, Helm, and GitOps concepts

 ### Development Setup